scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 For a simple problem like this, we can answer this question empirically by using a Monte Carlo simulation in which we simulate a large number of games and count the fraction of suitable games which Bob goes on to win.
 This can be coded in a couple dozen lines of Python (see part II of [VanderPlas2014]_).
 The result of such a simulation confirms the Bayesian result: 10 to 1 against Bob winning.

 So what is the takeaway: is frequentism wrong?
 On the contrary: in this case, the incorrect result is more a matter of the approach being "naïve" than it being "frequentist".
-The result above is equivalent to collapsing the prior to a delta function at :math:`p = 5/8`.
-Frequentism can certainly handle this by, e.g. applying a transformation and conditioning of the data to isolate dependence on :math:`p`, or by performing a Bayesian-like integral over the sampling distribution of the estimator :math:`\hat{p}`.
+The approach above does not consider how :math:`p` may vary.
+Frequentism can certainly address this by, e.g. applying a transformation and conditioning of the data to isolate dependence on :math:`p`, or by performing a Bayesian-like integral over the sampling distribution of the frequentist estimator :math:`\hat{p}`.

 Another potential point of contention is that the question itself is posed in a way that is perhaps unfair to the classical, frequentist approach.
 A frequentist might instead hope to give the answer in terms of null tests or confidence intervals: that is, they might devise a procedure to construct limits which would provably bound the correct answer in :math:`100\times(1 - \alpha)` percent of similar trials, for some value of :math:`\alpha` – say, 0.05.
 We'll further discuss the meaning of such confidence intervals below.

-There is one clear common point of these two frequentist responses: both require some degree of effort and/or special expertise; perhaps a suitable frequentist approach would be immediately obvious to an expert statistician, but is not particularly obvious to a statistical lay-person simply trying to answer the question at hand.
+There is one clear common point of these two frequentist responses: both require some degree of effort and/or special expertise in classical methods; perhaps a suitable frequentist approach would be immediately obvious to an expert statistician, but is not particularly obvious to a statistical lay-person simply trying to answer the question at hand.
 In this sense, it could be argued that Bayesianism provides a better framework for solving this sort of problem involving nuisance parameters: by simple algebraic manipulation of a few well-known axioms of probability interpreted in a Bayesian sense, we straightforwardly arrive at the correct answer without need for other special statistical expertise.

 Confidence vs. Credibility: Jaynes' Truncated Exponential
 ---------------------------------------------------------
-A second consequence of the philosophical difference between frequentism and Bayesianism is the difference between frequentist confidence intervals (CIs) and Bayesian credible regions (CRs), which are the standard frequentist and Bayesian methods for constructing uncertainty bounds on unknown parameters.
+A second major consequence of the philosophical difference between frequentism and Bayesianism is the difference between frequentist confidence intervals (CIs) and Bayesian credible regions (CRs), which are the standard frequentist and Bayesian methods for constructing uncertainty bounds on unknown parameters.
 Despite their apparent similarity, the two approaches are fundamentally different.
 Both are statements of probability, but the probability refers to different aspects of the bound.
 For example, when constructing a standard 95% (:math:`2\sigma`) bound about a parameter :math:`\theta`:

 - A Bayesian would say: "Given our observed data, there is a 95% probability that the true value of :math:`\theta` lies within the credible region".
 - A frequentist would say: "If this experiment is repeated many times, in 95% of these cases the computed confidence interval will contain the true :math:`\theta`. [#wasserman_note]_